Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Performance of temperature transformation

 In the viscous sublayer, only the model with damping function correctly follows the true \(l_m\) value.
 However, the resulting \(T^+_{SL}\) exhibits a lower magnitude due to the damping, as indicated by the red solid lines in panels (g, h, i).
 On the contrary, the other three models provide the correct linear distributions of \(T^+_{SL}\), which agree well with the incompressible temperature profile.

 In the overlap region, all these models produces logarithmic profile in \(T^+_{SL}\), although the range varies in different flow conditions.
-Particularly, for turbulent channel flow, the parabolic model \(l_m^P\) gives better performance than the linear model \(l_m^L\) in the overlap region, yielding a clearer logarithmic profile.
-The enhanced model \(l_m^E\) produces \(T^+_{SL}\) with an extended logarithmic profile that reaches nearly the channel centerline.
+Particularly, for turbulent channel flow, the parabolic model \(l_m^P\) gives better performance than the linear model \(l_m^L\) in the overlap region, yielding a more pronounced logarithmic profile.
+The enhanced model \(l_m^E\) produces \(T^+_{SL}\) with an extended logarithmic profile that reaches nearly to the channel centerline.
+Particularly in panel (i), \(T^+_{SL}\) computed using \(l_m^E\) agrees well with \(T^+_{LoW}\).

 It should be noted that, the damped \(l_m^{LD}\) also produces logarithmic profile, but its magnitude is significantly lower.
 Such underprediction of \(T^+_{SL}\) does not imply that the common practice of applying damping function in the viscous sublayer is incorrect.
 Rather, it suggests that the \(l_m\) should remain undamped for the present transformation.
-As introduced in Sec.~\ref{sec:temperature_transformation}, the present transformation is derived from energy balance in the overlap layer, and the viscous effects are not explicitly included.
-Consistency in viscous sublayer is achieved by requiring \(l_m \approx \kappa \, y\).
-This represents a limitation of present transformation.
-In this regard, one may also follow the approach as done by \citet{Hasan2023}, \citet{Modesti2024}, and \citet{Huang2023} to explicitly incorporate the viscous and turbulent effects.
+Further details are provided in Sec.~\ref{sec:temperature_transformation}.

 Comparing the \(l_m^P\) and corresponding \(T^+_{SL}\) profiles between points \(L\) and \(U\), it is evident that the approximate overlap region between the model predicted \(l_m\) and theoretical values also corresponds to the approximate logarithmic region of \(T^+_{SL}\).
 The \(l_m^E\) profile aligns with the DNS values in most of the outer layer, and hence provides the broadest range of logarithmic temperature profile.
 These observations are consistent with the findings of \citet{Xu2025} regarding the transformed velocity profile in compressible turbulent channel flows.